September 29th, 2009

 Vedika is a huge fan of pizza and I had to make some for her.
 I used a topping of sliced red and yellow bell peppers, tomatoes, olives and mozzarella cheese with a sprinkling of some dried oregano and pepper, ingredients that were available on hand.
 Vedika enjoyed every bite of her pizza, as much as I enjoyed making it for her.

-Simple homemade Pizza dough Recipe
+Simple Homemade Pizza Dough Recipe

 Ingredients:

-185 gm (1 ½ cup) plain flour
+210 gm (1 ½ cups) plain flour

 Or